 The interactive USDA Plant Hardiness Zone Map uses buckskin brown to indicate zone 9a and pale coral pink for zone 9b.
 For an overall explanation of the map, please read Getting Started: USDA Plant Hardiness Zones.

 At Flowers by the Sea, we emphasize hardiness zones, but not subzones.
 Many factors may affect the survival of a perennial or shrub sage and may be more important than a half-zone difference in temperature.
 These factors include microclimates and general growing conditions.

 Microclimates are parts of your yard that are colder or warmer than the rest of the landscape.
-For example, cold air that flows down a slope and lodges next to a fence creates greater chill whereas planting next to a brick wall may impart greater than elsewhere in the yard.
+For example, cold air that flows down a slope and lodges next to a fence creates greater chill whereas planting next to a brick wall radiating heat absorbed from the sun may impart greater warmth than elsewhere in the yard.

 Successful gardening requires analyzing beneficial placement of a plant and its basic growing needs, including intensity of sun exposure, type of soil and amount of moisture.
 A water-loving plant, such as Gravid Sage (Salvia gravida), will wither in Barstow.
 Conversely, Giant Purple Desert Sage (S. pachyphylla 'Blue Flame') needs a dry, gravelly environment and will likely die from root rot in Pensacola.

 Even if your area is classified as being in Zone 9, it also may be that you live on the edge of a colder (Zone 8) or warmer (Zone 10) area.
 In the first instance, you may want to insure against frost damage by selecting plants that tolerate lower winter temperatures than those of Zone 9.